danyangzhao/chessville/progress.md

    ```

 **Benefits:**
-1. Players now reliably receive wheat when crops are ready for harvest
+1. Players now reliably receive wheat when crops are ready
 2. The farm system is more robust against data inconsistencies
 3. If one method fails, multiple fallback mechanisms ensure players still receive their wheat
 4. Enhanced logging provides better visibility for debugging